Castor (star): Stellar system

 Castor is a multiple star system made up of six individual stars; there are three visual components, all of which are spectroscopic binaries.
 Appearing to the naked eye as a single star, Castor was first recorded as a double star in 1718 by James Pound, but it may have been resolved into at least two sources of light by Cassini as early as 1678.
 The separation between the binary systems Castor A and Castor B has increased from about 2″ (2 arcseconds of angular measurement) in 1970 to about 6″ in 2017.
 These pairs have magnitudes of 1.9 and 3.0, respectively.

 Castor Aa and Ba both have orbits of a few days with a much fainter companion.

 Castor C, or YY Geminorum, was discovered to vary in brightness with a regular period.
 It is an eclipsing binary with additional variations due to areas of different brightness on the surface of one or both stars, as well as irregular flares.
 The Castor C components orbit in less than a day.
 Castor C is believed to be in orbit around Castor AB, but with an extremely long period of several thousand years.
 It is 73″ distant from the bright components.

 The combined apparent magnitude of all six stars is +1.58.

 Physical properties

-Castor is 51 light-years away from Earth, determined from its large annual parallax.
+Castor is 49 light-years away from Earth, determined from its large annual parallax.

-The two brightest stars are both A-class main-sequence stars, more massive and brighter than the Sun.
-The properties of their red dwarf companions are difficult to determine, but are both thought to have less than half the mass of the Sun.
+The two brightest stars are both A-type main-sequence stars, more massive and brighter than the Sun.
+The properties of their red dwarf companions are difficult to determine, but they are known to have masses 39% that of the Sun.

 Castor B is an Am star, with particularly strong spectral lines of certain metals.